-Anyone who runs knows a little bit about or has heard of Achilles tendinopathy.
+Achilles Tendinopathy Anyone who runs knows a little bit about or has heard of Achilles tendinopathy.
 It is a frustrating over-load induced injury.
 Different factors contribute to tendinopathy.
-The site of irritation may be a clue, as insertional tendinopathy is commonly viewed as a compressive overload injury where midportion is viewed as a tensile overload injury.
-Although there is some evidence to suggest plantaris may have a compressive effect in mid portion Achilles tendinopathy (source).
-Traditionally both midportion and insertional were treated the same way.
-New research has highlighted the possible differences (source).
-With that come different loading strategies.
+The site of irritation may be a clue, as insertional tendinopathy is commonly viewed as a compressive overload injury where midportion is viewed as a tensile overload injury. … Continue reading My Toil With Achilles Tendinopathy

 Ankle sprains are common place in both a sporting environment and during everyday life.
 The most common types of ankle sprains are an inversion ankle sprain and an eversion ankle sprain.
 With an inversion ankle sprain, the anterior talofibular ligament is disrupted and possibly the calcaenofibular ligament on the outside of the ankle.
 With an … Continue reading Ankle Sprain – Physical Therapy

-A training diary is an important element of a comprehensive training plan.
+Training diaries are an important element of a comprehensive training plan.
 We get so much information from our own personalised training diary.
 What we put into it is our own choice.
 With modern gps devices, a lot of informative data is recorded and displayed for you.
-This is nice as the readability and accuracy of it is clear and concise.
-You can add whatever fields you want to keep track of.
-Linking your watch to apps such as Strava, Training Peaks, Garmin Connect etc makes this information easily accessable on your phone, laptop or PC.

-is one of those unexpected events that we have probably all gone through.
-As it’s quite unpredictable for most, it leaves us extremely frustrated.
+Acute injury is one of those unexpected events that we have probably all gone through.
+As its quiet unpredictable for most, it leaves us extremely frustrated.
 How, why did this happen?
-When I speak about acute injury I am referring to sprained ligaments and torn muscles or tendons.

 Static stretching (SS) has been used as part of a warm up protocol for many years.
 It is common to see teams of every code, athletes, cyclists, etc, stretching before their chosen discipline.
 It is also common among all levels of athletes to incorporate SS into their cool down regime.
 This methodical approach has been indoctrinated into us for many years by well meaning parents, coaches, teachers, etc. However there is very little evidence to show the benefits of stretching.
 The supposed benefits of static stretching (SS) are to: